-The following is an exert from Network Magazine, November 2019.
+The following is an excerpt from Network Magazine, November 2019.
 Redistributed with permission.

 In 2014 Kelvatek’s parent company Camlin Group acquired a seven-year-old Italian company that specialised in using artificial intelligence to add value to commercial businesses.
 Henesis srl had previously counted automotive giant Toyota among its customers and was listed among the 12 most innovative Italian companies by US publication MIT Technology Review.
 Now fully integrated as Camlin Italy, this acquired unit has more than doubled its headcount to 30 and formed a specialist Machine Learning Group within its Parma premises.